Erb3/NoHotbarLooping/README.md

 **Plz updat to forge**

 I won't update to forge, as I have never touched it, and have no plan to do so.
+However, [users are reporting that it works](https://github.com/Erb3/NoHotbarLooping/issues/2) with [Sinytra Connector](https://github.com/Sinytra/Connector).

 **Will you update this to new MC versions?**